snowdriftcoop/snowdrift/GUIDE.md

 After making various changes to the code and running locally to verify that everything compiles and also appears to work as desired, best practice involves then running our automated tests before sharing your changes with the main project.

-To prepare for running tests, you will need to install some extra dependencies with the command:

-    cabal install --only-dependencies --enable-tests

 Assuming you ran `sdm init` when you first set up the databases, run the tests with: